-To facilitate the process of aligning bones 204, bone plate 50 200 may include one or more features which mimic the natural geometry of the TMT joint 206.
-For example, bone plate 200 may include a rise 210 of approximately 0 mm to 5 mm (e.g., 2 mm) that mimics the natural elevation of the first metatarsal 204a relative to the first cuneiform 204b.
-As 55 another example and not by way of limitation, bone plate 200 may include a varus angle of about 0 degrees to about 30 degrees (e.g., 15 degrees) between the first end 226a of the plate and the second end 226b of the plate that mimics the natural elevation of first metatarsal 204a relative to first 60 cuneiform 204b.
-In particular embodiments, bone plate 200 may be symmetric about center line 238 to enable bone plate 200 to be applied to either the left foot or the right foot, without substantial modification.
+To facilitate the process of aligning bones 204, bone plate 200 may include one or more features which mimic the natural geometry of the TMT joint 206.
+For example, bone plate 200 may include a rise 210 of approximately 0 mm to 5 mm 20 (e.g., 2 mm) that mimics the natural elevation of the first metatarsal 204a relative to the first cuneiform 204b.
+As another example and not by way of limitation, bone plate 200 may include a varus angle of about 0 degrees to about 30 degrees (e.g., 15 degrees) between the first end 226a of the 25 plate and the second end 226b of the plate that mimics the natural elevation of first metatarsal 204a relative to first cuneiform 204b.
+In particular embodiments, bone plate 200 may be symmetric about center line 238 to enable bone plate 200 to be applied to either the left foot or the right foot, 30 without substantial modification.

-The particular embodiments disclosed above are illustra-65 tive only, as particular embodiments of the present disclosure may be modified and practiced in different but equivalent manners apparent to those skilled in the art having the benefit of the teachings herein.
+The particular embodiments disclosed above are illustrative only, as particular embodiments of the present disclosure may be modified and practiced in different but equivalent manners apparent to those skilled in the art having the benefit 35 of the teachings herein.
 Furthermore, no limitations are intended to the details of construction or design herein shown, other than as described in the claims below.
-It is therefore evident that the particular illustrative embodiments disclosed above may be altered or modified and all such variations are considered within the scope and spirit of the present disclosure.
-In particular, every range of values (e.g., "from about a to about b," or, equivalently, "from approximately a to b," or, equivalently, "from approxinately a to b," or, equivalently, "from approxinately a to b," or, equivalently, the patente.
+It is therefore evident that the particular illustrative embodiments disclosed above may be altered or modified and all such variations are 40 considered within the scope and spirit of the present disclosure.
+In particular, every range of values (e.g., "from about a to about b," or, equivalently, "from approximately a to b," or, equivalently, "from approximately a-b") disclosed herein is to be understood as referring to the power set (the set of all 45 subsets) of the respective range of values.
+The terms in the claims have their plain, ordinary meaning unless otherwise explicitly and clearly defined by the patentee.

-Although the present disclosure has been described in several embodiments, a myriad of changes, substitutions, and modifications may be suggested to one skilled in the art, and it is intended that the present disclosure encompass such changes, substitutions, and modifications as fall within the scope of the present appended claims.
+Although the present disclosure has been described in several embodiments, a myriad of changes, substitutions, and 50 modifications may be suggested to one skilled in the art, and it is intended that the present disclosure encompass such changes, substitutions, and modifications as fall within the scope of the present appended claims.